jsmolka/blog/content/posts/progress-report-3/index.md

 {{</wrap>}}

 ## Config
 One thing I wanted to have in the first release version was a customizable config.
 In terms of format, I decided to go with [TOML](https://github.com/toml-lang/toml) because I like its general structure and clarity.
 The config allows the user to freely configure keyboard and controller mappings for general input and shortcuts like fullscreen and different emulation speeds.
-A snippet of the general options is shown below and the full version can be found on [GitHub](https://github.com/jsmolka/eggvance/blob/f2a1e0311e5467b3b91fa69b6ab4a7ddc292f525/eggvance/eggvance.toml).
+A snippet of the general options is shown below, and the full version can be found on [GitHub](https://github.com/jsmolka/eggvance/blob/f2a1e0311e5467b3b91fa69b6ab4a7ddc292f525/eggvance/eggvance.toml).

 ```toml
 [general]